leiawerner/visual-argument-2020fall/Assets.md

-Picture of brain - Online
+Picture of brain - online
 Clipart of depressed/sad man - online

 Clipart of man working - online